Probesys/bileto/docs/developers/roles.md

 }
 ```

-## Adding new permissions
+### Adding new permissions

-To add new permissions to Bileto, you must begin to add it to the `PERMISSIONS` constant of [the `Role` entity](/src/Entity/Role.php).
+To add new permissions to Bileto, you must add it to the `PERMISSIONS` constant of [the `Role` entity](/src/Entity/Role.php).
+A permission is given for a specific type of role.

+The admin permissions are completely separated from the other.
+The permissions of the operational and user roles can overlap though.
+In this case, you must add the permission in both groups.

 Please see below to learn the syntax of the permissions.

-Then, you must allow administrators to create roles using this new permission.
-This can be done by adding a checkbox to [the `roles/_role_form.html.twig` template](/templates/roles/_role_form.html.twig).

-### Permission syntax
+#### Permission syntax

 The permissions are represented as strings compounds of several terms separated by colons (`:`).

 The first term is always one of `admin` or `orga`.
-This is to easily check that a permission belongs to the current role (e.g. `orga:update` doesn't belong to `admin` roles).
+This is to easily check that a permission can be scoped (`orga`), or only applies to the administration (`admin`).

 The second term must be a verb of action among the following: